eth-educators/eth-docker-docs/website/docs/Usage/Deposit.md

 sidebar_label: Deposit to Launchpad
 ---

-**Caution**: You may wish to wait until the beacon node is fully synchronized before you deposit.
-Check its logs with `sudo docker-compose logs -f beacon`.
-This safe-guards against the validator being marked offline if your validator is activated before the beacon syncs.
+**Caution**: You may wish to wait until the consensus client is fully synchronized before you deposit.
+Check its logs with `sudo docker-compose logs -f consensus`.
+This safe-guards against the validator being marked offline if your validator is activated before the consensus client syncs.

-Once you are ready, you can send eth to the deposit contract by using the `.eth2/validator_keys/deposit_data-TIMESTAMP.json` file at the [Prater launchpad](https://prater.launchpad.ethereum.org/) or [Mainnet launchpad](https://launchpad.ethereum.org).
+Once you are ready, you can send eth to the deposit contract by using the `.eth/validator_keys/deposit_data-TIMESTAMP.json` file at the [Prater launchpad](https://prater.launchpad.ethereum.org/) or [Mainnet launchpad](https://launchpad.ethereum.org).
 This file was created in Step 3.

 > You can transfer files from your node to a machine with a browser using scp.
 A graphical